The Truth about Classic Car Financing

 Hidden Costs of Classic Car Financing

 Classic car financing is like any type of financing it will come with some hidden costs.
 The initial price for the classic car might seem a bit expensive, understand that there will be other costs included with owning such a vehicle.
-Most people fail to consider the extraneous details, those extra costs that they don’t list when you buy a car so they get shocked later on when the maintenance fees are incredibly high especially for something that is older classic.
+Most people fail to consider the extraneous details, those extra costs that they don’t list when you buy a car so they get shocked later on when the maintenance fees are incredibly high especially for something that is an older classic.

-With an exotic or classic car you’re going to face extra costs including things like shipping, restoration work, unexpected repairs, higher insurance, storage fees if this isn’t something you drive around regularly, and maintenance.
-In fact if you are going to do a restoration project on a classic car that can cost you anywhere between $20,000 and $40,000.
+With an exotic or classic car, you’re going to face extra costs including things like shipping, restoration work, unexpected repairs, higher insurance, storage fees if this isn’t something you drive around regularly and maintenance.
+In fact, if you are going to do a restoration project on a classic car that can cost you anywhere between $20,000 and $40,000.
 Now, if you choose to restore the vehicle then it will run like new once you are done and the maintenance costs can be lowered as a result, often around $500 a year.

 This is one way to offset the long-term costs of owning such a vehicle.
 Other things that you can do including improving the wheels with things like air ride suspension, fuel injection upgrades, or simply upgrading the classic engine to a modern turbo engine.
 You can also introduce a new suspension.
-Each of these options help you to add value to the classic car and might be a better financial investment long-term because they give you the option of reselling the car for an additional amount of money given the fact that the car is now one that boasts high quality components.
+Each of these options help you to add value to the classic car and might be a better financial investment long-term because they give you the option of reselling the car for an additional amount of money given the fact that the car is now one that boasts high-quality components.

 You also need to keep in mind that regardless of the loan type of financing you get for your classic car, your insurance costs might end up being substantially higher than any other car.
 Older vehicles tend to consume gas a lot more so you end up with a lot more money allocated to your gas mileage bills.

 How to Qualify for Classic Car Financing or Exotic Car Financing